doctorfree/MMM-InstagramView/README.md

 under the module directory.
 This allows access to the account for 60 days.
 There is a mechanism in place to renew the key every time MagicMirror is restarted.
 If the access token expires, just repeat the authorization process.

+## Support

+Issues with MMM-InstagramView can be reported and tracked in the Issues section of the repository at https://github.com/doctorfree/MMM-InstagramView/issues

 ## License
 This project is licensed under the MIT License.